eslint/eslint/docs/src/maintain/manage-releases.md

 ## Release Team

-A two-person release team is assigned to each scheduled release.
+One member of the Technical Steering Committee (TSC) is assigned to manage each scheduled release.
+The release manager is determined at the TSC meeting the day before the release.

-TODO: add a sentence or two about who the release team is composed of...just TSC members? how is the release team determined?

 This two-person team is responsible for: